dottomeister/LadyUmbrella/README.md

   the weapon CAN be reloaded first, due to shortage of bullets for example, and if it can, simply calculates how many bullets to reload by using the formula:

       AmountToLoad = AmmoCurrentMax - AmmoCurrent

-  However, if the amount to load exceeds the AmmoReserve, then only load as many bullets as the weapon has left.
-For example, if the weapon is currently at 10, and the max is 32, then the weapon needs to load 22 bullets, but the weapon only has 10 bullet reserve remaining.
-In this case the amount to load gets clamped to 10, and updates the current bullet amount to 20.
+  This makes the logic easily transferable to any weapon type in the game, as it is generic enough to be applicable to all weapon types in the game.

   ```c++
   bool AGenericWeapon::Reload(const bool ConsumeAmmo)